lhmarsden/CF-NetCDF_workshop/README.md

 Nansen Legacy workshop where people will bring their own data and create CF-NetCDF files to publish.
 The workshop will support both R and Python.

 ## Contents
+1. Jupyter notebook on opening and understanding a NetCDF file using Python
-1. Jupyter notebook on how to create a CF-NetCDF file using Python
+2. Jupyter notebook on how to create a CF-NetCDF file using Python
+3. R markdown file on opening and understanding a NetCDF file using R
-2. R markdown file on how to create a CF-NetCDF file using R
+3. R markdown file on how to create a CF-NetCDF file using R